Tis Indeed a Double Deed

 It will get better.
 That’s what they tell me and that’s what I know after nearly seven decades of cycles, phases, and changes.
 Ebbs and flows, round and round.
 Earlier this morning I laughed at something funny a friend had posted.
 It came naturally, but felt and sounded odd.
 Why do I even question the need for joy and guiltily shy away from a thing he loved to hear me do?
 I hate this culture that denies everything real, but pain will not be denied.
 Physical or mental, pain is non-negotiable.

 It’s spring and everything except my Rayo-Mateo is springing into life (is that why it’s called spring?
 Never got that till now, or if I did, it was forgotten in the vast array of trivia and minutiae that make up a life.
 Surely Miss Mason would have taught her first grade pupils such things, way back in the days of a fairly classical education in public schools.)
 You can see that I drift a lot now.
-I also sit on the side of the bed we shared, trying to focus on things that needed doing but I don’t care about now.
+I also sit on the side of the bed we shared, trying to focus on things that need doing, but I that don’t care about now.
 That includes the subtle errors in grammar my Sarah Lawrence trained ears note as I write this.

-It is spring and the blue jay is calling, robins are chirping, and the bird that sounds like a whippoorwill but probably isn’t is sounding its sad song.
+It is spring and the blue jay is calling, robins are chirping, and the bird that sounds like a whippoorwill but in NY probably isn’t, is sounding its sad song.
 It’s not the mourning dove- I hear her too, but later, when the others are more quiet.
 There’s a bird whose chirp sounds taunting, but it’s not a mockingbird.
 I don’t know what orioles sound like but I’ve seen them in the trees at times.

 The hens need tending, I’ve meds to take, and sun’s up now, waiting for me to get dressed.
 Innocent Black people are still being murdered as regular American life just goes right on.